 2019.
 We went to Disneyland with the Walkers and the Christiansens.

 In September 2001, Dad and I visited Church history sites with Brian Judd Tours, including Adam-Ondi-Ahman, Carthage, Far West, Independence, Kanesville, Kansas City, Liberty Jail, Mississippi River, Mt.
 Pisgah, Nauvoo, St. Louis, Warsaw, and Winter Quarters.
 I had amazing experiences as we toured the Nauvoo temple with the temple president Spencer Condie.
 (Earlier, Elder Condie had been the Executive Director of the Curriculum Department.)
-I enjoyed learning more about my grandpa Brigham Young as I learned more about him at Kanesville.
+I enjoyed learning more about my grandpa Brigham Young at Kanesville.
 I gained a greater appreciation for the life and works of Joseph Smith in Nauvoo and Carthage.
 During the trip, I read Hoyt Brewster’s book Behold, I Come Quickly about the final events in the last days.
 I read about the final events that will happen at Adam-Ondi-Ahman, and I wondered if I would be worthy to be counted among those who will be invited to that holy place.

 1984, February 13–16.
 I attended the seminar “Senior Project Management,” taught by James R. Cumberpatch of the American Management Association in Denver.